kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <p><b>View:</b> DetailInputActivity is our main view through which user gives the transaction details and it notifies MoneyControlManager when user presses save button. </p>
 <img src=" https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/MVCarchitecture.jpeg?raw=true" width="700" height="300"><br>
 <p><b>Builder pattern:</b> Alert dialogs are created using builder patterns.
 Using builder pattern multiple representations can be made using same construction method.
-You can include only the required fields while constructing a Aler dialog using builder pattern.</p>
+We can include only the required fields while constructing a Alert dialog using builder pattern.</p>
 <img src=" https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/3.AlertDialog.PNG?raw=true" width="750" height="325">
 <br>
 <p><b>Adapter design pattern:</b> Adapter design pattern are used for setting recycler views.
-Adapter controls both Recycler view as well as database.
-Our CashRecordAdapter will be used to set data in recycler views in MainActivity and it will be used to set data in CashRecordDatabase.
+Adapter controls the Recycler view by getting data directly from the database.
+Our CashRecordAdapter will be used to set data in recycler views in MainActivity and it will get the data from CashRecordDatabase.
 MoneyControlManager will have CashRecordAdapter instance (MVC pattern).</p>
 <br>

 <p><b>Singleton pattern:</b> Our controller follows singleton pattern, since it interacts with the database and we want this interaction to be synchronised.
-Meaning multiple objects of database should not interact with database simultaneously. </p>
+Meaning multiple objects of the controller should not interact with database simultaneously. </p>
 <br>
 <p><b>Observer design pattern:</b> Observer design patterns are used whenever an event should be performed automatically.
-We are using this pattern for recording recurring events.<br>
+We are using this pattern for executing recurring events.<br>
         <b>Broadcast receiver:</b> It can be used to register for a required event.
 All registered receivers will be notified by android runtime once the required event happens.<br>
         <b>Pending intent:</b> It can be passed as a token to another application/event.
 This will give the permission for the other application to perform some predefined task.<br>
-We are using pending intent to set specific time and using broadcast receiver we can trigger recurring events.</p>
+We are using pending intent to get triggered at specific time and using broadcast receiver we can execute recurring events.</p>

 <h1>Coding Conventions</h1>